kaidez/javascript-prototype-screencast/scripts/02-script.md

 And if we want to see these things, we expand it...and it's all the stuff that we attached to the prototype at the start of this video.
 Like square feet and basement.

-And we did attach the setOptions method to the prototype, so it makes sense that it's showing up here.
+And we did attach the setHomeOptions method to the prototype, so it makes sense that it's showing up here.
 Now there's also this constructor method here and we'll discuss it when we start talking about inheritance, but we'll get to that when we get to that.

-For these other properties though, I want to make the configurable like I did for the others.
-The syntax is different, but it's still easy to do.
+For these original properties though, like square feet and basement, I want to make them configurable like I did for pool and floortype and kitchen counters.
+I want let people use the properties on their code, but give them the option to override their default values.

+And this is easy to do different, but it's still easy to do.
+Now I didn't give the properties in the setHomeOptions method a value, but I did give a value for all the properties in Blueprint function.

+So I have use slightly different syntax here.